A high-quality cycle network is an important part of our Transport Strategy, helping to address several challenges:

 What are some of the benefits of cycling?

-• Improves air quality - fewer car trips being made means less pollution.
-Poor air quality is one of the top five risks to public health in the UK
+• improves air quality - fewer car trips being made means less pollution.
+Poor air quality is one of the top 5 risks to public health in the UK

-The cycleway is “bi-directional” which means people on cycles pass each other in opposite directions and so the cycleway needs to be wide enough to allow this to happen safely.
+• Coventry's cycleways are wide because they operate 2-way.
+This means people on cycles pass each other in opposite directions and so the cycleway needs to be wide enough to allow this to happen safely.
 A typical upright cycle requires a width of one metre, but tricycles, recumbent cycles and physically adapted cycles require up to 1.2m, plus room to pass each other.
-Design standards, therefore, require a width of 3m and a buffer between the cycleway and road of at least 0.5 metres.
+Design standards, therefore, require a width of 3m and a buffer between the cycleway and road of at least 0.5 metres

 Cycle Coventry